 Permelia later passed away on 16 Apr 1903 and was buried next to James.
 About a year prior to this, the children began gradually selling their shares in the property to the same Charles Knabb who had purchased a portion of their land from James himself.
 These seven children brought the total number between James and Permelia to fifteen.
 They were:

-- Henry Lee Wilson (1870-1923) who married Nora Amanda Thomas 07 Nov 1892 in Hiawatha, Brown County.
-He was living in Baker, Kansas, at the time of his death and is buried in an unmarked grave in the Zion Lutheran cemetery in Everest, Kansas.
+- Henry Lee Wilson (1870-1923) who was born 19 Dec 1870 near Robinson.
+Henry married Nora Amanda Thomas 07 Nov 1892 in Hiawatha.
+He died 01 Jun 1923 in a hospital in Kansas City, Kansas, but he was living in Baker, Brown County, Kansas, at the time of his death.
+Henry is buried in the Zion Lutheran cemetery in Everest, Kansas, in an unmarked grave.

-- Frank Gordon Wilson (1873-1949) who married Christena Mae Robb 08 Feb 1905 in Hiawatha and moved to Nemaha County, Kansas, in 1907.
+- Frank Gordon Wilson (1873-1949) who was born 12 Jan 1873 near Robinson.
+He married Christena Mae Robb 08 Feb 1905 in Hiawatha and moved to Nemaha County, Kansas, in 1907.
 They moved to Cheyenne Wells, Colorado, in the Spring of 1920 where they remained.
+Frank died 23 Nov 1949 in Denver, Colorado, and Christena died in 1971.
+They were buried in the Fairview Cemetery in Cheyenne Wells.

 Nancy Jane Wilson was a younger sister of James who also spent most of her adult life in Kansas.
 Nancy was born January 1835 in Liberty Township, Washington County, Missouri, and she married Samuel Anderson 29 Jul 1855 in Holt County.
 According to the 1883 book, William G. Cutler's History of the State of Kansas, Samuel had been living in Doniphan County, Kansas, since 17 Apr 1854.
 The 1882 book, Historical Plat Book of Doniphan County, Kansas, also says that the first school taught in the township took place at his residence for six weeks during the spring of 1855.
 Then, Nancy must have moved there immediately after marrying, also making her a very early settler of that county.